“Which Account Do I Pull From First?” A Guide to Smarter Retirement Withdrawals

 Here's a scenario we see fairly often.

-A client retires at 63 with most of their savings in a traditional IRA.
-They draw from their taxable accounts first — totally reasonable.
 But by the time they hit 73, their IRA has grown large enough that the required distributions push them into a higher tax bracket than they were in at the start of retirement.

-Throw in Medicare surcharges (called IRMAA), and what felt like a smart, conservative strategy in their 60s has quietly created a real tax burden a decade later.
+Throw in Medicare surcharges (called IRMAA), and what felt like a smart, conservative strategy in their 60s has created a real tax burden a decade later.

-That's why we often recommend a more nuanced approach — one that considers what your tax picture looks like across your entire retirement, not just in the first year or two.
+That's why we often recommend a more nuanced approach—one that considers what your tax picture looks like across your entire retirement, not just in the first year or two.

 Tax Diversification and the Case for Blending